ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/02-inclusive-communities/exercise/inclusion-analysis.md

 ## Handling negative scenarios

-### What are some of the negative scenarios which might happen while running activities for your community?
+### ### What are some of the negative scenarios which might happen while running activities for your community which will make them less inclusive to marginalized groups?

 Try and provide at least 4-5 examples